-Choosing your most important collections before you set up your journal will help you keep it organized.
+Choosing your most important collections before you set up your journal will help you keep them organized.

-You can, of course, add collection pages whenever you need and think of them.
+You can, of course, add collection pages whenever you need them and think of them.

 Still, if you want to have all the collections in the same place or use some that recur each month, selecting them in advance will help you space everything out evenly and leave enough pages for each topic.

 Bullet journal habit trackers are also very popular pages for planner and bujo lovers but these can be added monthly with your other monthly spreads unless you use the ‘Year In Pixels’ approach.

 Questions to ask yourself before writing in your bullet journal:

 As you can see, there are many pages to add and a lot of ways to approach the journal.
 So here are a few questions to ask yourself: